John Quinn was dead.

 Brâncuși, who had already returned to Paris, would have been happy to just pay the duties and be done with what he had taken to calling “the Brouhaha.”

 Steichen, on the other hand, was deeply offended that the government was promoting a definition of art promoted by reactionary critics who could not understand how the world was changing.

 Duchamp was also outraged, partly because of the principle of the thing, and partly because he was now on the hook for $4,000.
-But he was also looking at the situation as a showman and promoter.
+He was also looking at the situation as a showman and promoter.
 The Brouhaha had been the talk of the art world for three months.
-Perhaps he could galvanize the art world and turn it into cause célèbre; change the law in his favor; raise the profile of Brâncuși, Duchamp, and Steichen; and in the process make a pretty penny.
+Perhaps he could galvanize artists and turn the case into a cause célèbre; change the law in his favor; raise the profile of Brâncuși, Duchamp, and Steichen; and in the process make a pretty penny.

 The reactionaries had their day in the press, too.
-Mostly they scored easy points mocking the outward form of Brâncuși’s sculptures, and gloated that these so-called modern artists were finally going to get what was coming to them.
+They scored easy points mocking the outward form of Brâncuși’s sculptures, and gloated that these so-called “modern artists” were finally going to get what was coming to them.
 There were the usual “my kid could do that” swipes.
 Occasionally they would throw in aspersions about Brâncuși’s sanity and morality for good measure.

-Finally, on October 21st, 1927, Bird in Space had its day in customs court before Justices Byron S. Waite and George M. Young.
-And I mean literally: it was plunked down in the center of the courtroom as Exhibit 1.
+Bird in Space had finally had its day in customs court on October 21st, 1927.
+And I mean literally: it was plunked down in front Justices Byron S. Waite and George M. Young as Exhibit 1.